ANP-Granular/ParticleTracking/paper/paper.md

 The main focus of this software is currently on elongated (rod-shaped) particles, but it is extensible with new particle geometries.
 The software can also be modified for inclusion of additional camera views for more accurate 3D tracking, or for 1-view 2D particle tracking.
-The `RodTracker` software is currently employed for data extraction in the German Aerospace Center (DLR) projects EVA (50WM2048), VICKI (50WM2252), and CORDYGA (50WM2242).
-Several publications that use this library for data extraction are currently in preparation.
+The `RodTracker` software is currently employed for data extraction in the German Aerospace Center (DLR) projects EVA II (50WK2348), VICKI (50WM2252), and CORDYGA (50WM2242).
+Recently, it was used in research article on cooling of granular gas mixture in microgravity [@Puzyrev2024].
+Other publications that use this library for data extraction are currently in preparation.
 The prototype software for particle detection and tracking was described in [@Puzyrev2020].

 ![Typical workflow with the `RodTracker` for data extraction.\label{fig:workflow}](./workflow.png){ width=100% }